-- Never sleep in the vehicle with the generator set running unless the vehicle is equipped with an operating carbon monoxide detector. - Provide an adequate exhaust system to properly expel discharged gases.
-Do not use engine cooling air to heat a compartment. - Be sure the unit is well ventilated.
+- Never occupy the vehicle with the generator set running unless the vehicle is equipped with an operating carbon monoxide detector. - Prior to every startup and after eight hours of running, all carbon monoxide detectors must be tested and confirmed to be working in accordance with the manufacturer's instructions or owners manual. - Provide an adequate exhaust system to properly expel discharged gases.
+Do not use engine cooling air to heat a compartment. - · Be sure the unit is well ventilated.